roldanjorge/roldanjorge_website/content/posts/3_hf_bert_seq_class/index.md

 ## Stage 1: Tokenize input
 Note: Complete source code is included here [complete code](#complete_source_code)

 Transformer based models such as BERT cannot process raw utterances.
-We first need to convert a string into a multiple tensors which will be the actual inputs to the model as illustrated in {{< figref "pipeline_hl" >}}.
+We first need use the tokenizer to convert a string into multiple tensors which will be the actual inputs to the model as illustrated in {{< figref "pipeline_hl" >}}.
 These tensors are `inputs_ids`, `token_type_ids`, and the `attention_mask`.

 - `inputs_ids`: Represents each token with a token id based on the model's vocabulary.
 - `token_type_ids`: Indicates which tokens should be attended to, or ignored using 1, or 0, respectively.